DelleonMcglone/Mantua.ai/replit.md

 # System Architecture

 ## Frontend
 The frontend is a **React 18** application using **TypeScript**, built with **Vite**.
 It employs **Shadcn/ui** (based on Radix UI) for components and **Tailwind CSS** for styling, adhering to a purple-themed design system. **TanStack React Query** manages server state, and **Wouter** handles client-side routing.
-The application features a modular component structure, including a streamlined "Quick Actions Menu" with options for Swap, Add Liquidity, Analyze, and Explore Agents.
+The application features a modular component structure, including a streamlined "Quick Actions Menu" with three options: Analyze, Swap, and Add Liquidity.
 Key pages include a marketing-focused Landing Page, the main DeFi application interface, an About Page detailing Mantua.AI's capabilities, and dedicated pages for User and Agent Activity tracking.

 ## Backend
 The backend is a **Node.js/Express** server developed with **TypeScript**.
 It uses **Drizzle ORM** for PostgreSQL database interactions and **Express sessions** for session management.
 The API follows a RESTful design.